vilsuo/solita-dev/README.md

 ```
 npm run build
 ```
 in the root folder.
-Then start the database container.
 The app will be accessible in http://localhost:3000 after executing the command
 ```
 npm run start
 ```